bitoiu/venn/README.md

       .union([2]) // returns [1,5,2]
 ```

+### Still simple:

-You can also use objects
+You can also use objects, without a custom hash/key function

 ```javascript
     venn.create([